 The importance of understanding your own personal rate of inflation

-What is a ‘personal rate of inflation’?
+What is your ‘personal rate of inflation’?

 What do the latest figures show?

-By breaking down the latest ONS inflation figures (Jan 2021 – Jan 2022) and comparing the inflation rate of different services and goods, we can see how your personal rate of inflation changes, based on what lifestyle choices you make.
+By breaking down the latest ONS inflation figures (June 2022 – June 2023) and comparing the inflation rate of different services and goods, we can see how your personal rate of inflation changes, based on what lifestyle choices you make.